-The Company and Group finances its operations through a mixture of retained profits and fixed rate and inflation linked on-loans from a fellow group undertaking.
+The Company and the Group finance their operations through a mixture of retained profits, related party borrowings and fixed rate and inflation linked on-loans from a fellow group undertaking.

 Through the use of the fixed rate tranche of the on-loan the Company and Group has mitigated its negative exposure to interest rate fluctuations on that portion of its borrowings.
 The index-linked tranche of the on-loan has a nominal fixed rate that is linked to RPI (see below).